Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 This ensures the drone maintains maneuverability even when operating at or near full throttle, by preserving control authority through motor power rescaling.

 ## Finite State Machines
+- This section's documentation is work in progress

 ## Filtering